GDSCJUET/.github/codeofconduct.md

 - If anybody is unable to comprehend the language being used by most members, try to use a language everyone is comfortable with and ensure communicating the messages to them in their first or second language.

 ## Unacceptable Behaviour
 The following behaviour is unacceptable in the community and shall not be tolerated by any of the members in the community.
-This includes :
+This includes:
 - Cursing/Swearing at other community members.
 - Using euphemism or abusive language pertaining to any of the criteria mentioned under the [mutual respect](#mutual-respect) header.
 - Abusing one's position to engage in unethical practices.